Qeuph/Whitepaper/README.md

 Qeuph QUH employs Proof-of-Work (PoW) with SHA3-512 for secure and efficient consensus.

 ### 4.3 Thirding Mechanism
-Block rewards start at 50 QUH and decrease by one-third every 262,144 blocks.
+Block rewards start at 50 QUH and decrease by two-third every 210,000 blocks.
 This ensures:
 - Sustained miner incentives over time.
 - A predictable and gradual coin supply distribution.

+### 4.4 Total Supply 31500000 QUH OR 31.5 million QUH in words

 ---